rstudio/rsconnect-jupyter/docs/guide/README.md

 # Installation

-Download the `rsconnect_jupyter` python package from [https://s3.amazonaws.com/rstudio-rsconnect-jupyter/rsconnect_jupyter-RSCONNECT_VERSION-py2.py3-none-any.whl](https://s3.amazonaws.com/rstudio-rsconnect-jupyter/rsconnect_jupyter-RSCONNECT_VERSION-py2.py3-none-any.whl)
+Download the `rsconnect-jupyter` python package from [https://s3.amazonaws.com/rstudio-rsconnect-jupyter/rsconnect_jupyter-RSCONNECT_VERSION-py2.py3-none-any.whl](https://s3.amazonaws.com/rstudio-rsconnect-jupyter/rsconnect_jupyter-RSCONNECT_VERSION-py2.py3-none-any.whl)
 (packaged as a [wheel](https://pythonwheels.com/) file).

-If you are installing `rsconnect_jupyter` for use in Jupyterhub, please see the [Jupyterhub](#Installation-In-Jupyterhub) section below.
+If you are installing `rsconnect-jupyter` for use in Jupyterhub, please see the [Jupyterhub](#Installation-In-Jupyterhub) section below.

 We recommend working within a `virtualenv`.
 If you